 Why use the search exclusion operator?

-A Google search like the one below will reveal all your competitor’s brand mentions, excluding the ones that come from their own site.
+A Google search like the one below will reveal all your competitor’s brand mentions, excluding those from their own site.

 Here’s another idea: if you are doing research for your blog posts, reports, and so on, the last thing you want to do is waste your time manually filtering results from low-quality sites with tons of junk pages.

-If you know that a particular website publishes useless, low quality articles, for example, you can exclude it from the search results pages right off the bat.
+If you know that a particular website publishes useless, low-quality articles, you can exclude it from the search results pages right off the bat.

 Find Highly Targeted Web Pages

-This allintitle operator returns website pages that include all the specified keywords in their titles.
+This allintitle operator returns webpage pages that include all the specified keywords in their titles.

 Example: allintitle:self-publishing tips